 A joint review of the Huntsville-Area MPO's planning process is conducted with ALDOT.
-This self-certification process will be fulfilled by the MPO in fiscal year 2023 prior to the approval of the Final FY 2024-2027 TIP.
-The signed and approved selfcertification form is included in Appendix G of this document, in addition to answers to certification questions regarding the Statewide and MPO planning process.
+The signed and approved self-certification form is included in Appendix G of this document, in addition to answers to certification questions regarding the Statewide and MPO planning process.